Cloud-Storage-Team/algnet/configuration_examples/README.md

         probability: 0.0
 ```

-To use your preset, fill in `preset-name` feild in cocrete object description:
+To use your preset, fill in `preset-name` field in concrete object description:

 ```yaml
 switches: